je-censio/logger/README.md

 HTTP basic auth to keep things easy to play with (with curl, for example).
 The password is salted and hashed against the stored hash in the database.

+Depends on Flask and requests -- install with `pip install -r requirements.txt`

 Endpoints
 ---------
 * `/register-user/name/<name>/email/<email>/password/<password>`